Things to Do in Orlando With Tweens

 Age range: 10-12

 If your tweens are fans of a famous galaxy far, far away, head to Disney's Hollywood Studios®.
-It already has the largest Star Wars presence of any Disney theme park, and more is on the way courtesy of Star Wars: Galaxy’s Edge, an all-new land opening August 29, 2019.
+It already had the largest Star Wars presence of any Disney theme park before the opening of Star Wars: Galaxy’s Edge, and it now offers the chance to pilot the Millennium Falcon, join the Resistance in a fierce battle against the First Order, and much more.

 If they’re more into fantasy than science fiction, Universal Orlando Resort has them covered with The Wizarding World of Harry Potter™ at Universal Studios Florida and Universal’s Islands of Adventure.
 You can even hop aboard the Hogwarts™ Express for seamless travel between the two lands!
 (Park to Park ticket required.)

 Your kids will also be able to have more fun than ever at Orlando water parks.
-They include Disney’s Blizzard Beach and Disney's Typhoon Lagoon, Universal’s Volcano Bay, Aquatica® Orlando and LEGOLAND® Florida Resort’s on-site water park.
+They include Disney’s Blizzard Beach® and Disney's Typhoon Lagoon®, Universal’s Volcano Bay, Aquatica® Orlando and LEGOLAND® Florida Resort’s on-site water park.
+Don’t skip Discovery Cove®, either, which is a unique day resort where you can enjoy aquatic adventures together.

 At Gatorland, kids who are 37 inches or taller and accompanied by an adult can soar above the gators on the Screamin’ Gator Zip Line.
 The experience includes a nature walk through the swamp, five breathtaking zips and an exciting swing bridge.
 Another fun attraction at Gatorland is the Stompin’ Gator Off-Road Adventure, in which your family will board a 12-foot-tall, off-road monster vehicle for a 15-minute trek through some of Florida’s wildest terrain.

 If your kids are more interested in otherworldly adventures, check out the Kennedy Space Center Visitor Complex on Florida’s east coast.
 Located about an hour from downtown Orlando, it has a galaxy of hands-on exhibits and amazing sights related to space exploration.

 At ICON Park™ in the heart of the tourism district, The Wheel is a great option.
 The 20-minute ride aboard an air-conditioned capsule provides unbeatable views of the Orlando area from 400 feet up.
-ICON Park is also home to the Orlando StarFlyer and several other indoor attractions, such as Madame Tussauds Orlando and Arcade City Orlando, as well as numerous dining choices.
+ICON Park is also home to the Orlando StarFlyer and several indoor attractions, such as Madame Tussauds Orlando and Arcade City Orlando, as well as numerous dining choices.